OPSnet/Gazelle/README.md

 (Sysop) automatically.

 The Sysop account might not have all the permissions that have been added recently.
-Navigate to the /tools.php?action=permissions page and tick everything.
+Navigate to the /tools.php?action=userclass page and tick everything for the Sysop class.

 ### Ocelot
 The [ocelot](https://github.com/OPSnet/Ocelot) repository is used to build the